alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 **Without Synchroniser**

 If [Synchroniser]({{< ref "/tyk-multi-data-centre/mdcb-configuration-options#sync_worker_configenabled" >}}) is disabled, the resources were pulled by the worker Gateways on-demand and not in advance.
-It means that first it checks if the resource lives in the local redis and if it doesn’t exist then it tries to pull it from the management layer to store it locally.
+It means that first it checks if the resource lives in the local Redis and if it doesn’t exist then it tries to pull it from the control plane to store it locally.

-Every time that a key is updated or removed the management layer emits a signal to all the cluster gateways to update the key accordingly.
+Every time that a key is updated or removed the control plane emits a signal to all the cluster gateways to update the key accordingly.

 Considerations:
 This introduces a single point of failure.
-When the MDCB or controller Gateway fails then the worker Gateways are also affected.
+When the MDCB or controller Gateway in the control plane fails then the worker Gateways are also affected.

 {{< img src="/img/mdcb/synchroniser-before.gif" alt="Without Synchroniser" width="1000" >}}

 **With Synchroniser**

-If [Synchroniser]({{< ref "/tyk-multi-data-centre/mdcb-configuration-options#sync_worker_configenabled" >}}) is enabled, API keys, certificates and OAuth clients are synchronised and stored in the local Redis server in advance, and since dashboard v4.1.0 a signal is emitted when when one of those resources is created, modified or deleted, it allows the worker DCs to respond accordingly, the transmitted information is: type of resource, action (create, update, delete), if hashed (in the case of keys), and resource Id so the changes are applied.
+If [Synchroniser]({{< ref "/tyk-multi-data-centre/mdcb-configuration-options#sync_worker_configenabled" >}}) is enabled, API keys, certificates and OAuth clients are synchronised and stored in the local redis server in advance.
+When one of those resources is created, modified or deleted, a signal will be emitted which allows the worker Gateways to respond accordingly.
+The transmitted information includes type of resource, action (create, update, delete), if hashed (in the case of keys), and resource ID so the changes are applied in the worker Gateways accordingly.

 Considerations:
 - Size of local Redis storage: If there are a lot of keys / resources to be synchronised this will increase the size of local Redis storage.